ssbc/ssb-server/README.md

 ## Use-cases

-Scuttlebot's message-based data structure makes it ideal for mail and forum applications (see [Patchwork](https://ssbc.github.io/patchwork/)).
+ssb-server's message-based data structure makes it ideal for mail and forum applications (see [Patchwork](https://ssbc.github.io/patchwork/)).
 However, it is sufficiently general to be used to build:

  - Office tools (calendars, document-sharing, tasklists)
  - Wikis
  - Package managers

-Because Scuttlebot doesn't depend on hosts, its users can synchronize over WiFi or any other connective medium, making it great for [Sneakernets](https://en.wikipedia.org/wiki/Sneakernet).
+Because ssb-server doesn't depend on hosts, its users can synchronize over WiFi or any other connective medium, making it great for [Sneakernets](https://en.wikipedia.org/wiki/Sneakernet).

-Scuttlebot is [eventually-consistent with peers](https://en.wikipedia.org/wiki/Eventual_consistency), and requires exterior coordination to create strictly-ordered transactions.
+ssb-server is [eventually-consistent with peers](https://en.wikipedia.org/wiki/Eventual_consistency), and requires exterior coordination to create strictly-ordered transactions.
 Therefore, by itself, it would probably make a poor choice for implementing a crypto-currency.
 (We get asked that a lot.)